effekseer/Effekseer/Script/Notarization_Mac/README.md

 - The scripts use `xcrun notarytool` and `xcrun stapler`.
 - `Effekseer_cert.sh` expects the app bundle and related tools to already be built and placed under `Effekseer/`.
+- `notarytool` does not accept a raw `.app` bundle, so the script creates a temporary zip archive for app notarization and removes it afterward.
 - `Effekseer_notarytool_setup.sh` is the only script that handles the App-specific password, and it stores that secret in the Keychain for reuse.
 - `Effekseer_notarytool_log.sh` is useful when `notarytool submit` returns a rejection and you need the JSON issue report.
+- When `Effekseer_cert.sh` fails, it writes notarization logs to `Effekseer-app-notarytool-log.json` or `Effekseer-dmg-notarytool-log.json` if a request ID can be recovered.
 - `Effekseer_cert.sh` now performs this full order: notarize app, staple app, create DMG from the stapled app, notarize DMG, staple DMG.
 - If the app still shows the Gatekeeper warning, check whether the bundle was modified after signing or whether the quarantine attribute is still present.